Operator-Valued Matrices with Free or Exchangeable Entries: Operator-valued Wigner matrices

 \subsection{Random matrices with correlated blocks}

 We consider in Theorem \ref{theo:Correlated-Gau} matrices with a Wigner block structure in which the blocks can be correlated but their entries are i.i.d. random variables having finite third moments.
-We consider general correlation functions and give quantitative estimates for the Cauchy transform.
-In this way, we generalize the results in~\cite{Ra-Or-Br-Sp-08} in which the limiting distribution was described in the Gaussian case and without any rates of convergence.
+This generalizes the results in~\cite{Ra-Or-Br-Sp-08} in which the limiting distribution was described in the Gaussian case and without any rates of convergence.
 We then give in Theorem \ref{theo:circulant} a concrete example on circulant block matrices for which the distribution of the operator-valued semicircular can be explicitly computed and for which the rate of convergence of the Cauchy transform implies in turn convergence in Kolmogorov distance.
 This generalizes Proposition~1 in \cite{Oraby2007}.

 \begin{theorem} Fix $d\geq 1$ and consider the $Nd \times Nd$ block matrix $X_N$ defined by